 When your chemo treatment course is over, you’re probably eager to help your hair grow any way you can.
-While Minoxidil won’t prevent chemo-related hair loss, it may be an effective hair regrowth stimulant after treatment [6-7].
+While Minoxidil won’t prevent chemo-related hair loss, it may be an effective hair regrowth stimulant after your treatment has ended [6-7].

-One study found that using Minoxidil reduced the average period of baldness to just over 50 days — less than 2 months in total.
+One study found that using Minoxidil reduced the average period of baldness to just over 50 days which is less than 2 months in total.
 Another study found that Minoxidil delayed hair loss after the start of chemo treatment, and sped up hair regrowth .
 In total, the period of baldness was cut by 50 days — from 137 (approximately 4.5 months) to 87 (2.9 months).

 So if you have temporary alopecia following chemo treatment, Minoxidil can be an effective way to restore your hair while you recover.

 Even in more persistent cases, hair transplants may not work if your hair loss is due to chemotherapy.
 That’s because hair transplants rely on using donor hair follicles from elsewhere on your scalp or body.
-If none of your follicles are producing hair in their current positions, they won’t grow hair elsewhere.
-Learn more about donor hair for hair transplants.
+Meaning, if all your hair is gone, then none of your follicles are producing hair in their current positions.
+Therefore, they won’t grow hair elsewhere.

 Whether you are struggling with hair loss after chemotherapy has ended, or you want to discuss hair restoration options for permanent hair loss, our experienced trichologists can help.